 This is all to say there’s not one way to pronounce an /r/ sound--there are many.
 In fact, when you combine these vocalic combinations, along with the position of the /r/ within a word, and a few other factors, there’s over 30 distinct and separate /r/ sounds.
 That’s a lot!
 This explains why mastery of the /r/ sound comes much later in a child’s developmental cycle, and why so many kiddos struggle with accurate production.

 How to help your child with the /r/ sound

 Since there are over 30 different /r/ sound variations, it’s important to first identify and isolate which ones are causing your child trouble.
 For example, they may find it easy to blend the /r/ sound with consonants, like /br/ or /dr/, but struggle with certain vowel combinations.
 Without a proper screening or assessment, it can be hard to locate the problem.

 Once the problem has been located, it all comes down to practice and repetition.
-Speech therapists will use many different techniques, cues, and activities to help children identify accurate vs. inaccurate production, improve their articulation, instill good speech habits, and help them reach their communication goals.
+Speech therapists will use many different techniques, cues, and activities to help children identify accurate vs. inaccurate production, improve their articulation, instill good speech habits, and reach their communication goals.
 Once children master saying the /r/ sound in isolation, they’ll work on combining it with vowels, producing it within words, and then eventually incorporating it into phrases, sentences, and conversation.